AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/diagnosticreport-imag-atomic-1-intro.md

 #### Implementation guidance
 TBD

-This profile is referenced by [Pathology Report](StructureDefinition-composition-pathreport-1.html).
+This profile is referenced by [Diagnostic Imaging Report](StructureDefinition-composition-imagreport-1.html).